 Special Thanks: Gennevieve Lam; Patricia and William Parker, Todd Nicholson/Arts for Art; Bobby Hill/Transparent Productions; Layne Garrett, Steve Korn/Rhizome; Deanna Relyea/Edgefest; James Keepnews, Steve Ventura and all the good people at Quinn’s; Stephen Gauci; Bruce Gallanter/Downtown Music Gallery; Stephen Campiglio/Mishi-maya-gat Spoken Word & Music Series; Tony Falco/The Falcon; Randy Thaler, Maurice D. Robertson

-are often narrative landscapes through which sonic beings embark upon extemporaneous, transformational journeys.
-The Human Rites Trio is his newest CD.
-In 2019, 2018, 2013 and 2012, the El Intruso Critics voted him #1 for Violin/Viola....more
+Jason Kao Hwang (composer/violin/viola) explores the vibrations and language of his history.
+His compositions are often narrative landscapes through which sonic beings embark upon transformational journeys.
+In 2019, 2018, 2013 and 2012, the El Intruso Critics voted him #1 for Violin/Viola.
+The 2012 Downbeat Critics’ Poll voted Mr. Hwang as Rising Star for Violin. ... more